-Urang is also mostly organic, as is Rootree, a K-beauty brand which is coming to Beautytap* soon (apparently it’s already sold at their brick and mortar store in LA) – both gorgeous brands with a number of delicious-sounding products in luxe packaging.
+Urang Natural* is also strictly organic, as is Rootree, a K-beauty brand which is coming to Beautytap* soon (apparently it’s already sold at their brick and mortar store in LA) – both gorgeous brands with a number of delicious-sounding products in luxe packaging.
 I’m also keenly watching Georganic and Melixir becoming more popular, with the Georganic Galactomyces Intensive Oil Serum* and the Melixir Vegan Squalane Face Oil* currently appearing more and more often in my Instagram feed.

 4. K-Beauty Trends 2019: Roses, Roses Everywhere